 For those who are looking to develop skills further, It All Comes Naturally offers Basic Canoeing certification at four levels: Levels 1-3 for tandem paddling, and Level 4 for solo paddling.
 Each successive level demands more skills at higher levels.
 Lots of time is required to develop skills, so beginner paddlers shouldn’t expect to be able to become expert paddlers in one season.

-Newly added: For those interested in finding out what canoe tripping is all about, It All Comes Naturally now offers the Introduction to Canoe Tripping Program which is intended for paddlers who have never gone on a canoe trip.
+For those interested in finding out what canoe tripping is all about, It All Comes Naturally offers the Introduction to Canoe Tripping Program which is intended for paddlers who have never gone on a canoe trip.
 This four to five hour program covers the basic safety information you need to be aware of.